Shima tofu: Production method

 Soybeans that have been thoroughly dried through methods such as sun-drying are first split in half using a millstone or specialized machinery.
 The split soybeans are then exposed to wind while being sifted, which removes the hulls.
 These processes allow water to quickly penetrate the soybeans.
 After manually removing the germ axes from the split soybeans, they are soaked in water for three to four hours.
 Grinding them with added water using a grinder produces raw soybean pulp.

-A defining feature of traditional Shima Tofuis the namashibori method, where okara and soy milk are separated at the raw pulp stage.
+A defining feature of traditional Shima Tofu is the namashibori method, where okara and soy milk are separated at the raw pulp stage.
 This approach, including the initial crushing of the soybeans, shares similarities with methods found in Southeast Asian countries such as Vietnam and Malaysia.
 Compared to the (煮しぼ, nishibori) method, where separation occurs after boiling, the namashibori technique makes soy milk extraction more labor-intensive and results in lower yield.
 However, extracting at a lower temperature suppresses the release of undesirable flavors caused by isoflavonoids and saponins, providing a distinct advantage.

 The soy milk obtained through namashibori is transferred to a large traditional iron pot (地釜, jikama) and simmered for about an hour to develop its aroma.
 During this process, any foam that forms is removed.
 Then, a coagulant such as seawater or (にがり, nigari) is added.
 The resulting soft, fluffy tofu at this stage is called (ゆし豆腐, yushi-tōfu), which can also be eaten directly with soy sauce.

 The yushi-dōfu is poured into a mold lined with cloth, and the water is drained, resulting in finished Shima Tofu.

 While traditionally sold warm, in recent years packaged and refrigerated versions have become available, offering longer shelf life and easier inventory management for retailers.